dmitrykazhdan/Representing-Programs-with-Graphs/README.md

 Furthermore, this project includes functionality for applying the _VarNaming_ model to the _MethodNaming_ task (predicting the name of a method from it's usage or definition).

+## Citing

+If you use the provided implementation in your research, please cite the [_Learning to Represent Programs with Graphs_](https://ml4code.github.io/publications/allamanis2018learning/) paper, and include a link to this repository as a footnote.

 ## Setup
 ### Prerequisites